Getting Married Today (song)

-"Getting Married Today" is a patter song from the musical Company (1970) with music and lyrics by Stephen Sondheim.
-It is sung by the manic Amy, as the thought of marriage sends her into a panic on the day of her wedding.
-It is often incorrectly referred to as "Not Getting Married Today."
-The song has been described as one of the most difficult songs to perform in musical theatre, with one verse containing 68 words to be sung in roughly 11 seconds; one expert says that successful performance “depends on clear diction, implicit pitch accuracy and breath support alongside imperative comedic timing.”
+"Getting Married Today" is a patter song from the 1970 musical Company, with music and lyrics by Stephen Sondheim.
+Sung by the manic Amy on her wedding day, the trappings of marriage send her into a panic.
+The song is among the most difficult for musical theatre performers, with one verse containing 68 words to be sung in roughly 11 seconds: where a successful performance “depends on clear diction, implicit pitch accuracy and breath support alongside imperative comedic timing.”

-The Evening Standard cited Jonathan Bailey in Marianne Elliot's 2018 gender-swapped West End production, and Katie Finneran in a 2011 New York Philharmonic concert version as stand out performances.

 Production

 "Getting Married Today" was conceived as "Sondheim's psychotic notion of a patter song" to simulate the sensation of having a mental breakdown through verbal diarrhea and constantly changing the subject mid-sentence.

 Stephen Sondheim gave a masterclass on some of his songs, including this one, at London's Guildhall School.

 The song features operatic interludes described by Edge Boston as "soprano intermezzos", sung by a priest who comically comments on the bride's breakdown and extols the glory of marriage.